 The larvae go into the bloodstream, and when they reach adulthood, they inhabit the heart’s chambers, affecting cardiovascular and respiratory function, and other organ systems.
 In the longterm, heartworm disease can cause severe heart and lung issues and systemic blood circulation problems.
 Keep in mind that just because you have a dog that’s primarily indoors doesn't mean they can’t get heartworm disease.
 Mosquitoes can fly into your house and bite your pet and inject the larvae there.

 Mosquitoes transmit heartworm disease.
 A mosquito bites a dog (or, really, feeds on their blood) infected with heartworm disease, picks up the larval stages from them, and then goes to another dog, bites that dog, and infects them.
 Because mosquitoes transmit it, we tend to see heartworm disease more frequently in coastal areas or areas that are very hot.
+However, there have been incidents of dog heartworm infections in all 50 states, which is why year-round prevention is so critical.

 Absolutely—dog heartworm disease is a potentially fatal disease that can be prevented.
 While no prevention is 100 percent, the best chance of doing so is by having your dog on preventive medicine, whether it be orally, topically, or an injectable from your veterinarian.
 These medications can prevent the larvae from developing into the more dangerous adult heartworms.